batyshkaLenin/batyshkaLenin/README.md

 ### Work Experience

 - I’m currently working **NodeJS Developer** on [MyGig Technologies](https://mygig.ru/) since **December 2021**, there I'm developing of microservices in NodeJS.
 Working with RabbitMQ queues.
-Bank integrations.
+Improved logging, documentation and stability of bank integration.
 MongoDB query optimization.
 - **JavaScript Developer** on [CleverCraft](https://www.clevercraft.net) since **July 2019** to **December 2021**, there I'm developed JavaScript web applications using the React framework.
-During work at company I've acquired skills refactoring TypeScript applications using React Hooks, improved the performance of some parts of the application, mastered the work with Git submodules and began to work with CSS preprocessor - SCSS.
+Acquired skills refactoring TypeScript applications.
+Improved the performance of some parts of the application.
 Also developed several microservices with NodeJS.
+Maintainer of two main projects: document management and browser-based video chat.

 ### Education